Max Muncy Preview, Player Props: Dodgers vs. Guardians

-The Los Angeles Dodgers and Max Muncy (.364 slugging percentage over his past 10 games, including two homers), battle starting pitcher Noah Syndergaard and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.
+Max Muncy, with a slugging percentage of .382 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Cleveland Guardians, with Xzavion Curry on the mound, August 23 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+He had a one-hit showing in his last game (1-for-4) against the Guardians.

 Max Muncy Game Info & Props vs. the Guardians